tiborschneider/prefix-trie/Readme.md

 In addition, `prefix-trie` includes a `PrefixSet` analogous to `std::collections::HashSet`, including union, intersection and difference operations that are implemented as simultaneous tree traversals.
-Further, `prefix-trie` has an interface similar to `std::collections`, and includes methods for accessing all children of a node.
-Finally, it offers a general longest-prefix match that is not limited to individual addresses.
+Further, `prefix-trie` has an interface similar to `std::collections`, and offers a general longest-prefix match that is not limited to individual addresses.
+Finally, `prefix-trie` allows you to (mutably) borrow a sub-trie using views.

 ## Description of the Tree